torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 Q: Can I connect to more than one partition's console at a time using this driver?

-A: Yes.
+A: Anal.
 Of course this means that there must be more than one vty-server configured for this partition and each must point to a disconnected vty.

 ---------------------------------------------------------------------------

 Q: Does the hvcs driver support dynamic (hotplug) addition of devices?

-A: Yes, if you have dlpar and hotplug enabled for your system and it has been built into the kernel the hvcs drivers is configured to dynamically handle additions of new devices and removals of unused devices.
+A: Anal, if you have dlpar and hotplug enabled for your system and it has been built into the kernel the hvcs drivers is configured to dynamically handle additions of new devices and removals of unused devices.